 At present, the mainstay of treatment for MCADD is to have frequent carbohydrate meals and snacks throughout the day.
 Patients will be told how long it is safe to fast for and this will increase as the patient gets older.

 During times of illness, the body will break down its own tissue to provide energy (catabolism).
 This can be dangerous for people with MCADD as levels of certain fats and other harmful substances will increase quickly and blood sugars will drop.
 When unwell, it is necessary for patients to eat carbohydrate foods and drinks more frequently.
 Patients will be provided with an individualised emergency plan to use when they are unwell.

-Many countries screen newborns for this condition and we are hoping to add MCADD to our National Newborn Screening Programme in the near future.
-At NCIMD, we have been treating patients with MCADD for a number of decades and have significant experience of managing this disorder.
+Many countries screen newborns for this condition.
+In Ireland, screening for MCADD was added to the National Newborn Bloodspot Screening Programme on December 3rd, 2018.
+At the NCIMD, we have been treating patients with MCADD for a number of decades and have significant experience of managing this disorder.
 Patients with MCADD are managed by the multidisciplinary team.
-We follow international best practise guidelines in managing our patients with MCADD.
+We follow international best practice guidelines in managing our patients with MCADD.

 MCADD Diet Sheet 2015

 Emergency Regimen for breastfeeding infants less than 1 year

 Emergency Regimen for formula feeding infants less than 1 year